 You'll need to manually scrape out a layer of sludge that will be left at the bottom.
 Any flat scraper will do, but a putty knife works particularly well for getting into corners.
 You don't have to remove every last bit of sludge.
 However, the more you get out, the longer it'll be between cleanings.

 Now, you need to find a home for the mess you've removed from your saw.
 The stone residue is nicknamed "the plumber's best friend" because it takes so little to plug up a drain.
 So that method is out.
 Most likely, the residue will be mixed with a toxic petroleum product.
 Find a hazardous household waste disposal site near you or contact your waste collection service provider.

-Tile nippers are readily available online or in any hardware store.
-You’ll use nippers almost exclusively for removing small amounts of material from either facet rough or edges of cabbing material that’s already been slabbed.
+You can easily purchase tile nippers from any hardware store or online.
+You'll use nippers almost exclusively for removing small amounts of material from either facet rough or edges of cabbing material that's already been slabbed.
 Simply place the blade of the nippers on the area to be removed and squeeze.
 This is usually faster and more efficient than using a saw.
-There’s no preparation or clean up afterwards.
+There's no preparation or clean up afterwards.

 On a fractured gem, you can press on the fracture with the nippers and cause it to finish splitting all the way through.
 This will save you more material than the most careful sawing, since the fracture may be a curved line.
 A saw can only cut in a straight line, and you'll always lose the width of the blade.

 A pair of nippers is an excellent tool for preparing tanzanite for faceting, where removing fractured areas is a common procedure.
 With the nippers, you'll frequently get a large piece with maximum recovery and a smaller piece for melee.
 If you use a saw, the primary piece will be smaller, and you'll lose the small gem altogether.
 When the material is this valuable, it's all worth saving!